- Program Overview

 Description of the Mechanical Engineering Department

 The Department of Mechanical Engineering, in the College of Engineering and Applied Sciences, offers graduate work leading to the Master of Science and Doctor of Philosophy degrees.
 The department offers a broad curriculum with concentrations in Design and Manufacturing, Solid Mechanics, and Thermal Sciences and Fluid Mechanics.
-Departmental brochures that provide a more detailed description of the graduate program are available upon request.
-Additional information is also available at the department’s Web site: http://me.eng.sunysb.edu.
+Additional information is also available at the department’s Web site: https://me.stonybrook.edu/

 For admission to the M.S. and Ph.D. programs in Mechanical Engineering the following are required:

-A. A bachelor’s degree in mechanical engineering, or a related field such as another engineering discipline, physical science, or mathematics.
+- A bachelor’s degree in mechanical engineering, or a closely related field.

-B. A grade point average of at least B or equivalent in engineering, mathematics, and science courses.
+- A grade point average of at least B in undergraduate study and previous graduate study (if applicable).

 Accelerated B.E./M.S.
 Degree

 Undergraduate mechanical engineering majors with strong academic performance (GPA of 3.2 or above) may apply for admission to the Accelerated Bachelor of Engineering/Master of Science (B.E./M.S.) degree program in mechanical engineering at the end of their junior year.
 Once accepted into this program, students will be permitted to take up to 9 graduate credits in replacement of the required technical electives.
-These credits will be applied towards both their Bachelor’s degree and Master’s degree, which will be awarded together at the end of the program after they have fulfilled the requirements for both degrees.
+These credits will be applied towards both their Bachelor’s degree and Master’s degree.
+Note in order to count more than 6 credits (i.e., 3rd graduate course), the student must be enrolled in the graduate program.
 More information about this program may be obtained from the graduate program director or the Department Web site.

 - Degree Requirements